 DAY 1: Arrival Hanoi – Airport Pick up

 Upon arriving at the Hanoi airport, we met our driver who picked us up right on time – overall a very hassle-free experience.
-Via private car, we were brought to our hotel in Hanoi named May De Ville Old Quarter – a really good location to explore.
+Via private car (you can book your private car here), we were brought to our hotel in Hanoi named May De Ville Old Quarter (check rates) – a really good location to explore.
 It’s a clean and simple hotel, and very comfortable as well – they even have a lap pool where you can do some swimming during your downtime.

 Day one of the itinerary is dedicated to leisure – stroll around the streets of the city and do whatever you please, go to whatever catches your eye first.